kellyshreeve/kelly-shreeve.github.io/pages/predicting-used-car-price.md

 ## Project Overview
 **Purpose**
-Train a regression model that accurately and quickly predicts the market value of a new customer's car from vehicle make, model, mileage, and other specifications, minimizing RMSE.
+Train a regression model that accurately and quickly predicts the market value of a new customer's car from vehicle make, model, mileage, and other specifications.
+Minimize RMSE.

 **Techiniques**
 One Hot Encoding, Pipelines, GridSearchCV, Linear Regression, Gradient Boosting with CatBoost and LightGBM.